 - Subd.
+3. Classroom hour.
+"Classroom hour" means a 50-minute hour. - Subd.
+4. Coordinator.
+"Coordinator" means an individual who is responsible for monitoring approved educational offerings. - Subd.
 5. Instructor.
 "Instructor" means an individual lecturing in an approved educational offering. - Subd.
 6. Licensee.
 "Licensee" means a person licensed by the Minnesota Department of Labor and Industry for whom an examination is required before licensure. - Subd.
 7. Medical hardship.
 "Medical hardship" includes a documented physical disability or medical condition. - Subd.
 8. Overpayment.
 "Overpayment" means any payment of money in excess of a statutory fee. - Subd.
 9. Regulated industries.
 "Regulated industries" means residential contracting, residential remodeling, or residential roofing.
 Each of these is a regulated industry. - Subd.
 10. Sponsor.
 "Sponsor" means any person or entity offering or providing approved continuing education.